Sexual Abuse by Teachers is Shockingly Common

 In fact, some use the trust, respect, and air of authority afforded to educators as a cover to commit serious crimes—such as sexual or physical abuse—against their vulnerable young victims.

-Though abuse perpetrated by teachers used to be an issue that was routinely swept under the rug, more people are now coming forward to tell their stories and seek justice.
+Though sexual abuse by teachers used to be an issue that was routinely swept under the rug, more people are now coming forward to tell their stories and seek justice.
 If you or your child was abused by a teacher, you may be entitled to compensation.
 Here’s what you should know.

-Sexual and Physical Abuse by Teachers
+Sexual Abuse by Teachers

 Facing any kind of abuse from a trusted teacher can be devastating for a child.
 However, experiencing physical or sexual abuse at the hands of a teacher can be particularly traumatic.
 Sadly, today’s headlines are rife with examples of both horrific types of abuse.
 For example, it’s common to open a newspaper or turn on the news to see stories about teachers who “lost their cool” and responded with violence—punching a student, throwing them to the floor, forcibly cutting their hair, etc.